cristianochesi/e-MGs/README.md

 `MG_grammar.py` implements the basic Merge, Move and Agree structure building operations.

-`MG_parser.py` implements the basic Top-Down parsing algoritm.
+`MG_parser.py` implements the basic Top-Down parsing algoritm (lexical ambiguity resolution still to be implemented)

-`MG_generator.py` - to be implemented
+`MG_generator.py` - implements the basic Top-Down generation algorithm; this is an interactive procedure that ask you to pick up a ROOT node then feed the structure with your input

 `MG_tree.py` implements an useful funzion print_node(MG_done) that print the tree in LATEX-FOREST format as in Kobele et al. 2013, Graf et al. 2017